 Charter.
 Our Board of Directors has defined the duties of its Compensation Committee in a charter.
-A copy of the Compensation Committee's charter is attached to this proxy statement as Appendix C; the charter is not presently included on the Company's Web site.
+A copy of the Compensation Committee's charter is attached to this proxy statement as Appendix C; the charter is presently included on the Company's website under the Investor Information tab.

 Authority, Processes and Procedures.
 Our Compensation Committee is responsible for administering our employee benefit plans, for establishing the compensation of our Chief Executive Officer and for determining the compensation of our other executive officers.
 Our Compensation Committee also establishes policies and monitors compensation for our associates in general.
 While the Compensation Committee may, and does in fact, delegate authority with respect to the compensation of associates in general, the Compensation Committee retains overall supervisory responsibility for associate compensation.
-With respect to executive compensation, the Compensation Committee receives recommendations and information from our Chief Executive Officer regarding issues relevant to determinations made by the Compensation Committee.
+With respect to executive compensation from our Chief Executive Officer regarding issues relevant to determinations made by the Compensation Committee.
 Our Chief Executive Officer participates in Compensation Committee deliberations regarding the compensation of other executive officers, but does not participate in deliberations regarding his own compensation.